 Many garden tasks can be done almost any time.
 I’ve transplanted shrubs in July and in December and had success.
-I fertilize my St. Augustine lawn three times a year but I don’t do it on exact, specific dates.
+I fertilize my St. Augustine lawn two times a year but I don’t do it on exact, specific dates.

 On the other hand, there are two tasks that must be done before a specific date to get best results: your spring and fall pre-emergent (click for sources) applications.

 A pre-emergent is a chemical that prevents seeds from germinating.
 If you wait until after they sprout, the pre-emergent doesn’t work.